wprender/cloudbreak-docs/docs/azure.md

 You can also use the two pre-defined security groups in Cloudbreak.

-`only-ssh-and-ssl:` all ports are locked down except for SSH and gateway HTTPS (you can't access Hadoop services outside of the VPC):
+`only-ssh-and-ssl:` all ports are locked down except for SSH and gateway HTTPS (you can't access Hadoop services outside of the virtual network):

 * SSH (22)
 * HTTPS (443)